Store Hours

 Transplant Young Plants Into Their New Homes

-Finish your garden bed with compost and mulch.
+Nourish your garden bed with mulch and compost.
 Mulch keeps your soil from drying out and controls weeds.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more flowers and fruit.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster stronger plants that bear more fruit and flowers.
+Mulch and compost can be purchased in-store, or you can learn how to make compost DIY-style.
+The next time you're searching for "mulch near me," stop by the Garden Center to get the correct amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the seeds, fertilizer, and soil you need in the aisles of your Highlands Ranch Garden Center, online, or on our mobile app.
+Late winter into early spring is an exciting time in the world of gardening.
+Prepare to fertilize your lawn, plan your garden, and browse your nearest nursery to find inspiration on which spring flowers to plant when the weather warms.
+If you don't have a lawn, consider adding a pellet grill, an outdoor rug, or artificial grass to your patio or balcony.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Highlands Ranch Garden Center, online, or on our mobile app.
 Let's get growing together.

 3000 W Belleview Ave